 Every valid Nikah must have:

+These are essential Sharia marriage requirements for a valid marriage.
 If these are fulfilled, the Nikah is valid whether performed in court, mosque, or home.
 Islamic requirements for nikah focus on intention, consent, and witnesses, not on the venue.

 So, a Nikah performed in a courtroom under these conditions is 100% Islamic.